yysfyhz/DHCAL_analysis/readme.txt

 DHCAL_analysis
-This is the analysis codes of DHCAL program and is working on git.
+This the analysis program of DHCAL which works on git.